Thermalization in open many-body systems and KMS detailed balance: Quantum algorithmic simulation

 The Lindbladian simulation algorithms require a block encoding of the jump operators and of the coherent term.
 In this case, this can be done through an approximation of the integral over a ``time'' variable that defines them.
 We recall the expression for the jump operators obtained in Eq.~\eqref{eq:jumpOperatorsDB}, and write it as the integral:

 We can also write the coherent term (or Lamb-shit Hamiltonian) $H^{DB}_{LS}$ as an integral over time with the filter function $F(t)$ in Eq.~\eqref{eq:LSft}, as the Fourier transform of the coefficients in the last line of Eq.~\eqref{eq:DBcoeffCP}.
 Then, in order to simulate the master equation generated by these, we require: \begin{itemize} \item A block encoding of the initial jump operators $A$.
 When $A$ is Hermitian but not unitary, this requires the construction of a larger unitary gate with a block or sub-matrix corresponding to $A$, which can be done for several classes of matrices of interest \cite{Gily_n_2019,Nguyen_2022,camps2023explicit,S_nderhauf_2024}. \item A coherent quantum state (oracle) encoding an approximation to the functions $G(t)$ and $F(t)$.
 This is constructed through an approximation of the time-integrals with a discrete sum, by truncating them to a finite time range, and then approximating with a numerical cuadrature.
 This can be efficiently done given the smoothness and decay of both $G(t)$ and $F(t)$ \cite{Ding_2025}. \item Black-box access to the controlled time evolution $e^{iHt}$ for the relevant times in the numerical cuadrature.
 The largest of these depends on the timescales $T(\alpha),\Gamma^{-1},\beta$ of the functions $G(t)$ and $F(t)$.
 This can be achieved with any of the various quantum simulation methods for unitary dynamics. \end{itemize} Once those ingredients are in place, one can resort to efficient Lindbladian simulation algorithms such as \cite{cleve_et_al,li_et_al,chen2023efficient,Ding_2024}.
 According to the analysis of \cite{chen2023efficient,Ding_2025} applied to our setting, the total computational cost of running the algorithm for a time $t$ and up to error $\epsilon$ is roughly $\tilde{\mathcal{O}}\left(t(T(\alpha)+\Gamma^{-1}+\beta) \text{polylog}(\frac{1}{\epsilon}) \right)$, which is by construction efficient in time and approximation error.
-Note that Davies dynamics for a many-body system of $N$ particles involves the RWA, meaning that $T(\alpha) \propto \alpha^{-1} \ge e^{\Omega(N)}$, so simulating them takes exponential time as expected.
+This should be contrasted with the case of Davies dynamics, that for a many-body system of $N$ particles involves the RWA, meaning that $T(\alpha) \propto \alpha^{-1} \ge e^{\Omega(N)}$; thus the simulation of Davies maps takes exponential time in the number of components.

 One can compare the Lindbladian obtained in this work with that in~\cite{chen2023efficient}, which we report here for convenience:

 where we introduced the jump operators $\hat{A}^{AL}_\lambda(\omega^*)$ defined as\footnote{In order to highlight the similarity with our derivation, we use a different notation as compared to~\cite{chen2023efficient}.
 In particular, the jump operators $\hat{A}^{AL}_\lambda(\omega^*)$ are related to the ones defined there as $\hat{A}^{AL}_\lambda(\omega^*) = \sqrt{\gamma(\omega^*)}\hat{\mathbf{A}}_\lambda(\omega^*)$. }: